tunix/notebook/vmware/network_manual_ip.md

 amend (new mapping keys) or override (same mapping keys) previous ones.
 See [documentation](https://netplan.io/reference/) for more information.

-In our case, VMWare creates a backup of above configuration, creates a separate configuration file prefixed with `99-` with all necessary network configuration.
+In our case, VMWare creates a backup of above configuration, creates a separate configuration file called `99-netcfg-vmware.yaml` with all necessary network configuration.
 In this case, above configuration file adds DNS search configuration to VMWare's configuration.